Qaen County

 Qaen County (شهرستان قائن) (Note: Also known as Ghayen County) is in South Khorasan province, Iran.
-Its capital is the city of Qaen.
-This city is known as “The Capital of Saffron”.
+Its capital is the city of Qaen, known as "The Capital of Saffron."

 History

-After the 2011 National Census, Zirkuh and Zohan Districts were separated from the county in the establishment of Zirkuh County.
+In 2011, Zirkuh and Zohan Districts were separated from the county in the establishment of Zirkuh County.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 137,357 in 35,783 households.
+At the time of the 2006 National Census, the county's population was 137,357 in 35,783 households.
 The following census in 2011 counted 152,401 people in 42,002 households.
 The 2016 census measured the population of the county as 116,181 in 34,794 households.

 Administrative divisions

 Qaen County's population history and administrative structure over three consecutive censuses are shown in the following table.